DuongJs/manga/README.md

 ### How It Works

 The Gemini integration uses multimodal input capabilities to:
-1. Send the manga panel image(s) directly to Gemini API
+1. Send the manga panel image directly to Gemini API
 2. Gemini extracts Japanese text using its built-in OCR
 3. Gemini translates the extracted text to Vietnamese in the same API call
-4. For batch processing, multiple bubbles are sent in one request
-5. The translated text is rendered back into the speech bubbles
+4. The translated text is rendered back into the speech bubbles

 This approach is more efficient than traditional OCR + translation pipelines and often provides better results for manga text.